-Although the CODM encourages applicants to complete their degree programs, a degree is not required for admission.
-A student may pursue any major, provided she or he fulfills the science and communication coursework prerequisites, at the required performance levels, prior to matriculation into the DMD program.
+Although the DMD program encourages applicants to complete their degree programs, a degree is not required for admission.
+A student may pursue any major, provided they fulfill the science and communication coursework prerequisites, at the required performance levels, prior to matriculation into the program.